 It’s freezing cold as I stand on the deck of the ferry.
 We pull away from Luna Park heading to Circular Quay from Darling Harbour.
 As the ferry turns into the wind, I shudder and begin to shake.
 But not with the cold, just mere awe and excitement.
 ‘Oh, my Godfather’ I mutter under my breath.
 We pass under the laser-mounted Harbour Bridge.
 Beams of light flare high into the sky.
-I gasp as the Sydney Opera House comes into view.
+I gasp as the Sydney Opera House, one of the most famous Australian landmarks, comes into view.
 It is simply stunning.
 So this is Vivid Sydney – epic!

 VIVID Sydney – The Light Show

 If you haven’t visited Sydney during the VIVID Sydney Festival, then you simply HAVE to put it on your bucket list.

 Well for three weeks in winter in May to June each year, Sydney lights up the sky with an amazing outdoor immersive light experience.

 Since it began in 2009, it has become ‘bigger than Ben Hur’.